Isle of Wight Guru

 35. Jay Miller's Circus

 Although it's not a permanent attraction, Jay Miller's Circus has been coming to the Isle of Wight during the school summer holidays for years.
-I've not been for a long time, but I fondly remember sitting on my dad's knee and eating candyfloss.
+I've not been for a long time, but I fondly remember sitting on my dad's knee whilst eating candyfloss and cheering loudly.
 I was 23 at the time, which might explain the odd looks I was getting from other circus-goers.

 36. Isle of WIght Libraries